Granville Liggins: Professional career

-After his college football career, he was drafted by the Detroit Lions in 1968 but did not sign with them.
+After his college football career, he was drafted 256th overall in the tenth round by the Detroit Lions in 1968 but did not sign with them.
 However, he instead decided to go to Canada.
 During his football career, Liggins played for the Calgary Stampeders (1968–1972) and Toronto Argonauts (1973–1978) in the Canadian Football League (CFL).
 In Calgary, from 1969 to 1972, Liggins played right defensive tackle alongside left tackle John Helton, with Wayne Harris at middle linebacker, forming a very impressing middle part of a defense.
 He was a member of a Stampeder team that was best in the CFL in points allowed and beat the Argonauts to win the 59th Grey Cup game of 1971.
 Liggins made the CFL's All-Canadian Team in 1971 and 1976 and received All-Western Football Conference Honours in 1972.

 During his time with the Toronto Argonauts in the mid-1970s, he was part of the team's famed "Dirty Dozen" defence, at the time the best in the CFL.
 Following a trade to the Ottawa Rough Riders, Liggins retired in 1978.